MichaelLegacy/EventReminderBot-Discord/README.md

     sudo apt-get install -y nodejs
     ```
   - Then confirm versions of node and npm with `node -v` and `npm -v`.

+  Also, the bot requires setting up a MySQL database and it be running.
+If you don't know how to, there are plenty of guides around :)

   2. Clone the Repository